sandeep-tukaram/algods/README.md

 Go to [Sorting](sorting/docs/README.md)

 Repository contains notes, code etc related to algo and ds.
-Purpose is mostly self serving - to better understand the space.
-Hopefully it helps others as well.
+Purpose is mostly to serve self - to better understand the space.
+Hope it helps others as well.

 ---
 ## Problems